-With the availability of lime putty, hydrated lime, formulated lime, hydraulic lime and natural hydraulic lime in various grades, there are lots of potential choices to make.
-It’s no surprise that these many types of construction limes can cause confusion for specifiers, contractors and home owners!
+Building limes come in many forms: lime putty, hydrated lime, formulated lime, hot lime and natural hydraulic lime.
+It’s therefore no surprise that these choices of lime can cause confusion for specifiers, contractors and home owners!

 Natural hydraulic lime or NHL, comes from limestone that has natural impurities of clay and other minerals.

-The strength of a hydraulic lime mortar (HLM) varies depending on the manufacturer of the hydraulic lime.
-Some natural hydraulic lime will test higher in the qualifying band, and some test lower.
+The strength of a hydraulic lime mortar can vary depending on the manufacturer of the lime and country of origin.
+Some NHL will test higher in the qualifying band, and some will test lower.
 HLM will also vary depending on the ratio of lime binder to aggregate and the type of aggregate or sand used.

 Unlike lime putty which is ‘non-hydraulic’, natural hydraulic lime can set in damp conditions (indeed it requires water for a minimum period of around 72 hours to gain strength).

-We generally recommend the use of natural hydraulic lime where the need for breathability and lower strength is outweighed by the desire for an earlier and harder set, such as working on bedding hard masonry, wall copings, chimneys and slate floors.
-In some circumstances hydraulic lime mortars may be used for rendering or plastering.
+Use natural hydraulic lime where the need for breathability and flexibility is outweighed by the need for strength.
+Examples of work where you may select NHL are wall copings, chimneys and for floors.
+In some circumstances you may use hydraulic lime for rendering or plastering.

 Our All About NHL page provides a wealth of information.